fluxvox/foody/README.md

 # 🍳 Foody - Recipe Sharing Platform

 A comprehensive recipe sharing platform built with Flask, featuring a 1-5 star rating system, MariaDB database, and REST API.
+Optimized for local deployment on small servers with Nginx, Gunicorn, and Systemd.
 Transform your cooking experience by sharing recipes, discovering new dishes, and rating your favorites!

 ## 🎯 Overview